 Related Content

-Your work-ahead guide for a "lower-stress" Thanksgiving: a complete guide to delivering a classic Thanksgiving Dinner, complete with printable shopping list and game plan.
+Your work-ahead guide for a "lower-stress" Thanksgiving: a complete guide to delivering a classic turkey dinner, complete with printable shopping list and game plan.

 Easy Sausage Stuffing: adapted from a vintage recipe passed down from Phil's late mom.
 Simple and delicious!